joantolos/blog/content/blog/big-o-notation.md

 If we have an algorithm that runs at O(log(n)), and the n is 64 as the example before, it will take 6 steps to finish the algorithm in the worst case scenario (that is why the big O notation is called "the upper bound").
 In the best case scenario, the algorithm will take 1 step.
 The first step of the algorithm is check the middle element of the array, imagine that your element is just there in the middle.
 For that case, your algorithm will take O(1) and that is called the "lower bound".

-# Example O(n log n) Logarithmic time
+# Another example O(log n) Logarithmic time

-There are a bunch of well known algorithm that are pretty efficient and I want to put just one more example: the quick sort algorithm.
+There are a bunch of well known algorithm that are pretty efficient and I want to add just one more example: the quick sort algorithm.
 Again, a nice animation from Wikipedia of this algorithm in action:

 > Quicksort is a divide-and-conquer algorithm.
 It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
 The sub-arrays are then sorted recursively.

 {{< img-post path="/img/bigO/" file="quickSort.gif" alt="Quick sort graphical representation" type="center" >}}

-The asymptotic notation for the quick sort algorithm is **O(n log n)**.
+The asymptotic notation for the quick sort algorithm is, again **O(log n)**.
 This is a very efficient algorithm.

 # What all of this means for my day to day

-All right
+What you need to know is that any algorithm you use, has a big o notation associated.
+That notation will tell you an approximation of how efficient this algorithm is, so you need to know the different big O notations most used and match the algorithm you are using with it.
+Once you now that, you need to know the boundaries of your input, an approximation of the maximum size that you could have.

+If you are 100% sure that your input is really small, you can risk with not so efficient algorithm.
+Again: **be really sure.** But, to be on the safe side, you should always try to use the most efficient algorithm in order to save machine resources.

+What it is most important is to know the usual different Big O notation available and learn them sorted from the better performance to the worst.
+Follow this table:

+{{< img-post path="/img/bigO/" file="bigOsSorted.png" alt="Big O notations sorted from better to worst" type="center" >}}

+Another representation:

+# Big-O complexity chart

+{{< img-post path="/img/bigO/" file="bigOsChart.png" alt="Big O notations sorted from better to worst" type="center" >}}

+Finally, it is also very useful know the big o notation for the most common data structures and array sorting methods:

+# Common Data Structure Operations

+{{< img-post path="/img/bigO/" file="dataStructure.png" alt="Big O notations sorted from better to worst" type="center" >}}

+# Array Sorting Algorithms

+{{< img-post path="/img/bigO/" file="arraySorting.png" alt="Big O notations sorted from better to worst" type="center" >}}

 # Do I need to calculate the Big O notation for my own algorithms?